Genetic discrimination: Argentina

+Global instruments

+The Universal Declaration on the Human Genome and Human Rights (1997), the International Declaration on Human Genetic Data (2003) and the Universal Declaration on Bioethics and Human Rights (2005) are global instruments drawn up by the International Bioethics Committee of UNESCO.

 Genetic testing in the workplace

 Some people have genes that make them more susceptible to developing a disease as a result of an occupational exposure.
 For example, workers with beryllium sensitivity and chronic beryllium disease are more likely to carry the gene HLA-DPB1 than workers without these conditions.
 By offering optional genetic testing to workers and allowing only the workers to see their own results, employers could protect genetically susceptible individuals from certain occupational diseases.
 A beryllium manufacturing company initiated a pilot program to test prospective workers for the HLA-DPB1 gene at a university-based laboratory.
 The company paid for the testing and counseling but received results that did not identify which workers had the gene.

 In 1991, the American Medical Association Council on Ethical and Judicial Affairs suggested that the following five conditions must be satisfied in order for genetic screening by an employer to be appropriate: